 I was born and raised in Connecticut, where my family has deep roots.
 For several years in the late eighties and early nineties, I lived in Ireland.
 Those were years rich in experience and adventure, and they continue to inform the way I look at life.

-Right now, I spend most of my time on the back porch, the front porch, in the garden, or in the woods as we wade through this Covid-19 pandemic.
-These are good places, and I am fortunate to have them in the good company of my family, friends, and neighbors.
+I spend as much time as I can on the back porch, the front porch, in the garden, or in the woods.
+These are vital places, and I am fortunate to have them in the good company of my family, friends, and neighbors.

 Every day, I write.
-I search for the magic and hope I will find it or it will find me.
+I search for the magic and know I will find it or it will find me.